NASA-SW-VnV/fret/README.md

 ## Usage

-### Running Mu-FRET
+To start using Mu-FRET, once it has been installed (see above) open a terminal/command prompt inside the `fret-electron` directory and run `npm start`.

-Assuming that Mu-FRET is installed (see above), open a terminal/command prompt inside the `fret-electron` directory and run `npm start`
+Further information about the Mu-FRET user experience can be found in the [FRET User Manual](fret-electron/docs/_media/userManual.md).

 ### Assumptions